Phoenix Sex Crimes Attorney

 Sexual Abuse: ARS §13-1404

-Sexual abuse is a class 5 felony if the victim is 15 years or older and a class 3 felony if the victim is younger than that.
-The Arizona Revised Statutes defines sexual abuse as intentionally or knowingly engaging in sexual conduct with someone without their consent.
+Sexual abuse is a class 5 felony if the victim is 15 years or older and a class 3 felony if the victim is younger.
+The Arizona Revised Statutes define sexual abuse as intentionally or knowingly engaging in sexual conduct with someone without their consent.

 Sexual Assault: ARS §13-1406